celonis/homcc/README.md

     compression=lzo
     profile=schroot_environment
     ```
-- Specify your remote compilation server in the `hosts` file or in the `$HOMCC_HOSTS` environment variable:
+- Specify your remote compilation server in a `hosts` file or in the `$HOMCC_HOSTS` environment variable:
   - Possible `hosts` file locations:
     - `$HOMCC_DIR/hosts`
     - `~/.homcc/hosts`